Locally, school will be starting in only a few weeks. It's time be thinking about back-to-school physicals, getting into a routine again, and more.

 If your child is just beginning school, they will definitely need a physical and proof of immunizations prior to attending.
 Other ages/requirements vary based upon where you attend school and possibly any activities your student is involved in.
-It would be important to try to schedule these visits early in the summer, as our schedules really fill up in August!
+It would be important to try to schedule these visits now, as our schedules really fill up in August!

 So what do I like to focus on during a back-to-school physical?
 When I’m doing an exam, I’ll determine if any summer illnesses or injuries have occurred that could impact returning to school, sports participation, etc. I also check a number of routine-but-important things, such as growth and development, nutrition, and how children are adjusting to any life changes.
 I also make sure that all vaccinations are up-to-date.

 Back to School Routine – Before School Starts